 Even big brands like Nutella and Amway have fallen victim to fake news.
 By proving that the rumors about you are false, you prove to your customers that they can trust your services.
 Reacting to black PR and the misinformation it causes keeps your customers loyal.

-In 2007, a court ruling for Amway and a fine of $ 19 million ended black PR it aimed at competitor Procter & Gamble, spreading rumors that P&G was allocating its profits to the Church of Satan.
-The process, which began with one rumor, took 12 years.
-Nevertheless, its origins date back to 1981.
-It was then that the first voices appeared claiming that a bearded man with the company's logo is a mockery of the Apocalypse of St. John.
-Interestingly, in Poland, the image of a bearded man with the Procter & Gamble logo was associated with the figure of Mr. Twardowski.
-According to the fairy tale, he made a pact with Satan.
-Black PR, practiced by Amway, received wide publicity.
-The explanations from P&G representatives and the logo change did not help.
-This whole situation went down in history as an example of a crisis triggered by a single rumor.
+In 2007, a court verdict for Amway and a fine of $19 million brought to an end its black PR targeting of rival Procter & Gamble by spreading rumours that P&G was donating its profits to the Church of Satan.
+The trial, which began with a single rumour, lasted 12 years.
+However, its origins actually go all the way back to 1981.
+It was then that the first claims were made that the bearded man with the company logo was a mockery of the Revelation of St John.
+Interestingly, in Poland, the image of the bearded man in the Procter & Gamble logo was associated with the figure of Mr Twardowski.
+This man, according to the fable, made a pact with Satan.
+The black PR practised by Amway backfired.
+Neither an explanation from P&G representatives nor a change of logo helped.
+The whole situation has gone down in history as an example of a crisis triggered by a single rumour.

-Black PR is the practice of disseminating negative information about a brand.
+Black PR is the practice of spreading negative information about a brand.
 It often damages its reputation and corporate identity.
-Black PR can discredit a company or a person.
+Black PR can discredit a company or individual.
 Popular discrediting techniques include:

 - composing and disseminating false news